Design Brief Example: How It Should Look Like and What It Should Contain

-This is probably the most crucial question to ask yourself when ordering design from an agency.
+This is probably the most crucial question to ask yourself when ordering a design from an agency.
 Explain what you are trying to communicate with the help of design and why.
-Clearly state the scope of the project and desired outcome and objective deliverables that you expect, and describe what pain points your product solves for users and how design can help in this regard.
+Clearly state the project's scope, desired outcome, and objective deliverables that you expect, and describe what pain points your product solves for users and how design can help in this regard.

 - What is your target audience?

-When writing about your target audience don't forget to mention the age of your users, their education, occupation, income, etc. Explain to the designer who these people are, what issues they want to solve, how they are expected to interact with your product.
+When writing about your target audience, don't forget to mention your users' age, education, occupation, income, etc. Explain to the designer who these people are, what issues they want to solve, and how they are expected to interact with your product.

 Knowing the main competitors and the unique value proposition of your product is also very useful.
-The design should reflect the unique advantages of the brand in order to stand out among rivals.
+The design should reflect the unique advantages of the brand to stand out among rivals.

 - What copy and images will this project include?

-The text and images used in the project are important parts of the design.
-It doesn’t mean you have to have all materials before starting the design process.
-However, it’s worth drafting a plan for visuals and text so that designer can correlate their work with your direction.
+The text and images used in the project are essential parts of the design.
+It doesn't mean you must have all the materials before starting the design process.
+However, it's worth drafting a plan for visuals and text so that designers can correlate their work with your direction.

 - Do you have references?

-Find some examples/references to the good design or style you like and would want to have for your solution.
-If you are already on the market, share existing brand visuals like corporate colors, fonts or images that will help the design team to get a feel of your product and analyze it more carefully.
+- Find some examples/references to the good design or style you like and would want to have for your solution.
+If you are already on the market, share existing brand visuals like corporate colors, fonts, or images to help the design team get a feel of your product and analyze it more carefully.

 - What are the timeline and budget?

-Determine your budget in advance.
-This way a designer will be able to optimize the time and resources spent.
+- Determine your budget in advance.
+This way, a designer can optimize the time and resources spent.
 Determining the budget also allows the designer to decide whether they want to perform this task.

-Give the designer a timeline and set a realistic final deadline.
-You have to take into account the different stages of the design work such as consultation, concept development, execution, production, and delivery.
+- Give the designer a timeline and set a realistic final deadline.
+You have to consider the different stages of the design work, such as consultation, concept development, execution, production, and delivery.

-Sometimes it is simply necessary to complete the work in a short time.
-In such cases, just honestly inform the designer in advance.
+- Sometimes, it is simply necessary to complete the work quickly.
+In such cases, honestly inform the designer in advance.

 It is necessary to discuss all the above questions with the designer before you start working.
 You may think that some of them are trivial and the answers are obvious.
 Still, the quality of the design depends on the knowledge of all these details.

-Now as we know what information is important and why it's time to look at some design brief templates.
+Now that we know what information is important and why, it's time to look at some design brief templates.

 Design brief examples and templates

-The above questions are fundamental, but they don't always look exactly like this.
+The above questions are fundamental but don't always look exactly like this.
 The following templates contain the main points you should discuss with your designer before starting the design process.
-Based on them you can outline the questions in your design brief.
+Based on them, you can outline the questions in your design brief.